fellipemarconi/Django-Blog/README.md

 ## 📫 Contributing to Django-Blog.

-To contribute to <project_name>, follow these steps:
+To contribute to Django-Blog, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.